Chances are that if you own a flat in Clayton you actually own a long leasehold interest over your property

 Santander | You must report the unexpired lease term to us and await our instructions if: 1. the unexpired term assumed by our valuer is between 55 and 82 years, but the actual unexpired term differs by more than one year (whether longer or shorter); or 2. the unexpired term assumed by our valuer is more than 82 years but the actual unexpired term is less than 82 years; or 3. no valuation report is provided However, we will not accept a lease where on expiry of the mortgage: (i) less than 50 years remain and all or part of the loan is repaid on an interest-only basis: or (ii) less than 30 years remain and the loan is repaid on a capital and interest basis We will accept a lease that has been extended under the provisions of the Leasehold Reform Act 1993 provided statutory compensation would be available to the leaseholder. |

-Using our service gives you increased control over the value of your Clayton leasehold, as your property will be more valuable and marketable in relation to the lease length should you decide to sell.
-The conveyancers that we work with have a wealth of experience of handling many hundreds of lease extensions or freehold purchase transactions.
+Retaining our service will provide you increased control over the value of your Clayton leasehold, as your property will be more valuable and marketable in respect of lease length should you decide to sell.
+The lawyers that we work with are well versed in the legislation handling many hundreds of lease extensions or freehold purchase transactions.